jakeloggins/Clod-sketch-library/README.md

 	        // sketch confirms the value by sending it back on /[path]/[confirm]/[device_name]/[endpoint_key]

-### But I don't care about this, can I just hardcode something?
+### But I don't care about sharing with other people, can I just quickly hack something together for myself?

 Yes.
 Look at the example clients, MQTT Standard, and the walkthrough.
 Create a sketch that does the minimum to follow it and upload it to your device manually.
 Every aspect of Clod, excluding the uploader, will be fully available to your sketch.